-The Internal Affairs Commission oversees the Membership & Post Activities Committee, post relations, post development and revitalization, Operation Outreach, Sons of The American Legion, Legion Riders, the National Emergency Fund, special projects and promotions, support from country singer Michael Peterson, trophies and awards, the Legion's constitution and by-laws, and other internal publications.
+The Internal Affairs Division manages the Membership & Post Activities Committee, post relations, post development and revitalization, Operation Outreach, Sons of The American Legion, Legion Riders, the National Emergency Fund, special projects and promotions, support from country singer Michael Peterson, trophies and awards, the Legion's constitution and by-laws, and other internal publications.
 Internal Affairs also oversees the delivery of Consolidated Post Reports, which detail Legion activities during the year and which are provided to Congress.

 The Legislative Division is governed by a full commission, and promotes the organization’s positions and recommendations to Congress, the White House, and federal departments and agencies.
 The division coordinates support efforts on Capitol Hill, and advises state legislative councils as they deliver the Legion message across the country.
 An annual portfolio of priorities is produced and presented to Congress from the national commander and chairmen of the Veterans Affairs & Rehabilitation and Legislative commissions.
 The portfolio, based on national resolutions, serves as a guide for volunteers and staff to use when meeting with elected representatives.
 The Legislative Action Center gives members an online gateway of information to track bills and follow developments in Washington.

-The Media and Communications Division is made up of the former Magazine Division (the Internal unit) and Public Relations DIvision (External unit).
-Media and Communications Internal serves as the multimedia arm of the national organization, producing and managing the nation’s largest veterans magazine, the monthly Dispatch newspaper for Legion leadership, the weekly American Legion Online Update e-newsletter, the national website, various blogs and social media.
+The Media & Communications Division is made up of the former Magazine Division (the Internal unit) and Public Relations DIvision (External unit).
+Media & Communications Internal serves as the multimedia arm of the national organization, producing and managing the nation’s largest veterans magazine, the monthly Dispatch newspaper for Legion leadership, the weekly American Legion Online Update e-newsletter, the national website, various blogs and social media.
 The “magazine for a strong America,” with a circulation of 2.3 million, features interviews with top U.S. leaders and articles on major national issues, particularly those pertaining to the four pillars of the organization.

-Media and Communications External communicates the organization’s image, goals, programs and legislative priorities at the national, state and local levels through outside media.
+Media & Communications External communicates the organization’s image, goals, programs and legislative priorities at the national, state and local levels through outside media.
 This group produces and distributes news releases and commentaries from the national commander, as well as video presentations from a recording studio inside National Headquarters in Indianapolis.
 In addition, the group prepares many guides, speeches, programs and brochures for posts to use to build awareness for such events as Patriot Day and Veterans Day.
 The External unit also administers the annual Fourth Estate Award for excellence in journalism.

 The division is led by a full commission.

-The Membership Services Division is responsible for the management of programs related to the acquisition of new members and the retention of existing members.
+The Membership Support Services Division is responsible for the management of programs related to the acquisition of new members and the retention of existing members.
 The division manages the Direct Mail Solicitation (DMS) program, which offers membership to qualifying veterans through direct mail offers; and assists in the administration of the Direct Renewal program, in which renewal reminders are mailed to existing members.
 Additionally, the division is responsible for all mailing, fulfillment and shipping activities related to the Legion membership programs and other member-communication activities.

 Another responsibility is the management of the member discount programs.
 Numerous product and service providers work with the Legion to provide discounts to Legionnaires in areas including travel, auto and truck rental, home services, and prescription drugs and eyewear.

-Based in the Washington office, the National Security Division handles issues that directly affect the lives of military personnel, as well as matters of national and global importance.
+Based in the Washington office, the National Security/Foreign Relations Division handles issues that directly affect the lives of military personnel, as well as matters of national and global importance.
 Division staff work closely with the Pentagon, defense committees in Congress and base commands nationwide.
 Among its most prominent areas of work is transition assistance for military personnel, including programs to help wounded warriors through medical discharge and into the VA health-care system.
 The full-commission-led division also supports the Joint POW/MIA Accounting Command, Junior ROTC programs, and law-enforcement components of the organization’s mission, as well as the Blood Donor Program.

-One of the four pillars of the Legion, Veterans Affairs & Rehabilitation is dedicated to the timely and compassionate delivery of benefits – including health-care services – earned by U.S. military veterans.
+One of the four pillars of the Legion, the Veterans Affairs & Rehabilitation Division is dedicated to the timely and compassionate delivery of benefits – including health-care services – earned by U.S. military veterans.
 One of the division’s marquee programs is the Department Service Officer School, which provides accredited training for Legion service officers throughout the nation.
 The curriculum for these schools includes education on veterans law, as well as changes in the veterans-benefits claims and appeals process.
 The Legion provides staff representation at the Board of Veterans Appeals in Washington to help veterans appealing a decision to navigate through the maze of regulations and paperwork relevant to their cases.
 The VA&R field-service staff conducts regular site visits to VA medical facilities, and produces the “System Worth Saving” report for Congress and others.
 The division is the Legion’s eyes and ears in Washington about all issues related to VA, particularly benefits and health care.
 The division also offers representation to veterans dealing with discharge disputes and correction of military records; and administers the Legion’s involvement with VA Volunteer Services, which provides countless hours of cost-free staffing at VA facilities nationwide.